Search for AI Tools

 Key features

-• Handwriting and typing integration
+• Handwriting recognition and annotation

-• Audio recording with notes
+• Audio recording synced with notes

-• Customizable templates
+• Customizable templates for different needs

 Pros

-• User-friendly interface
+• User-friendly interface with a modern design

 Cons

-• Subscription model may deter users
+• Paid model may deter some users

 Microsoft OneNote homepage